 Thanksgiving is a holiday for family, food, gratitude, and—depending on who you ask—cocktails.
 While the turkey and sweet potatoes tend to get the spotlight on this holiday, almost everyone appreciates a handcrafted festive cocktail to go with their traditional feast.
 It can be tempting to default to a Thanksgiving wine, but it may be time to buck old traditions and offer your services as a bartender for the evening.
 Plus, a good cocktail will make dealing with an excess of relatives and house guests go a bit more smoothly.

 Whether you're feeling experimental or traditional, there's a cocktail recipe to please every palate, each with different flavors of the season to complement any Thanksgiving dish.
 Think apple cider whiskey and pumpkin bourbon (don't knock it until you've tried it).
 Load up your bar cart with the essentials, and get mixing.
-This year, instead of baking a pie or bringing the green bean casserole, try your hand at these Thanksgiving cocktails.
+This year, instead of baking a pie or bringing the green bean casserole, try your hand at these Thanksgiving cocktail recipes.

 Spiced Persimmon Old Fashioned

 Everything about this spiced persimmon old fashioned screams fall.
-The drink is made from a mixture of spiced maple persimmon puree, bourbon, clementine juice, sparkling water, and bitters.
+The drink is made from a mixture of spiced maple persimmon purée, bourbon, clementine juice, sparkling water, and bitters.
 Simply quadruple the recipe to make a pitcher large enough for your Thanksgiving guests to serve themselves.

 Apple Cider Rooibos Hotty Toddy